A little dip for sea bass, a big meal for humanity? In France it's testing time for fish on the Moon.

 In addition to the nutritional benefit of moon-raised fish fillets, Przybyla suggests there will be other benefits for astronauts who one day find themselves raising animals in space.

-“Psychologically, it's best to have a reminder of the Earth: a garden, a fish tank and whatnot,” he says.
+“Psychologically, it's better to have a reminder of the Earth: a garden, a fish tank and whatnot,” he says.

-Luke Roberson, a researcher at NASA's Kennedy Space Center in Florida, agrees.
-Astronauts living on the ISS also regularly spend time tending to the plants that grow on board.
+Luke Robertson, a researcher at NASA's Kennedy Space Center in Florida, agrees.
+Astronauts living on the ISS also regularly spend time caring for the plants that grow on board.

 Add a fish or pet invertebrate - it adds another level of psychological benefit.
-It makes us feel more humanLuke Roberson
+It makes us feel more humanLuke Robertson

 Not just sea bass

-The design of autonomous and self-supporting systems for food production beyond the Earth will be crucial for future space exploration programs.
-And the Przybyla study is a great first step to show that aquaculture on the moon can be a vital part of that future.
+Designing autonomous, self-supporting systems for food production beyond Earth will be crucial to future space exploration programs.
+And Przybyla's study is a great first step in demonstrating that aquaculture on the moon can be a vital part of that future.

 The sea bass it is an interesting choice because it is tolerant to different levels of salinity.
-It could potentially be bred with waters derived from other systems that use water from the lunar environment to produce hydrogen-based rocket fuel.
+It could potentially be raised with water derived from other systems that use water from the lunar environment to produce hydrogen-based rocket fuel.

 However, there may be an even more appropriate choice: Roberson and colleagues recently considered the pros and cons of various species as candidates for aquaculture on the moon.
-Invertebrates such as mussels and shrimps may take up less space and provide more calories.
+Invertebrates like mussels and shrimp could take up less space and provide more calories.